• Skip to primary navigation

 What I loved about Patrizia is that she didn’t present her cuisine as the best or something you must absolutely follow.

 And I don’ think I will ever embrace the vegan philosophy.
-But I’ll certainly explore this world as what I have seen is a genuine, colourful and tasteful way to present fruit and vegetables.
+But I’ll certainly explore this world as what I have seen is a genuine, colorful, and tasteful way to present fruit and vegetables.

 Raw doesn’t mean it is fast and easy